jackson15j/cv/craig_astill_cv.md

 ### Tech Lead: (June 2021 - Present)

-* Tech Lead on a new (unreleased) Medical NLP product (and Team) to compliment the Companies new portfolio.
+* Tech Lead on a new (unreleased) Medical NLP product (and Team) to compliment the Companies new portfolio (Exposing narrative from EMR (Electronic Medical Records) and coding it against the [Snomed) standard with additional Temporal & Relational context).
-* Worked in the Architecture Team to design & implement the core libraries/modules for the new portfolio of products (C++ NLP core, Django backend, React frontend).
+* Worked in the Architecture Team to design & implement the core libraries/modules for the new portfolio of products.
 * Led the internal migration from Gitlab/Taiga/Jenkins to Azure DevOps.
 * Additional roles: Mentoring, interviews, Team Lead.